madlam-tech/MSc_Supplementary_Materials/README.md

+VIEW AS CODE

-All code for the metagenomic and genomic studies for the masters thesis is contained herein
+All code for the metagenomic and genomic studies for the masters' thesis is contained herein

 Data for the all of metagenomic studies is in the Data directory